This in-depth guide shows you exactly how to encrypt email, while also taking a look at the best encrypted email services.

 How to encrypt email

 There are two ways to E2E encrypt email.
-On the assumption that you are not prepared to change email services right now, we are going to talk about how you can E2EE the bodies of your emails before letting providers like Gmail and company see them.
+On the assumption that you are not prepared to change email services right now, we are going to talk about how you can end-to-end email encryption to the bodies of your messages before letting providers like Gmail and company see them.

 Recommended: The alternative approach is to switch to a secure email provider that respects your privacy and builds E2E encryption right into their product.
 For more on this approach, check out our review of the best private and secure email providers.